SeiryuZ/HemeWeb/proposal/README.md

 In this project, I will show that the proposed approach will help the HemeLB project by improving the workflow's usability, auditability, and reproducibility.
 In this section, I will define what I mean by these terms and outline how I will measure success.

+Also, to support these claims, I will develop an experimental web application called HemeWeb.
+HemeWeb will use container technology to run HemeLB simulations on cloud infrastructure.
+It will be the basis of future deployment in other commodity hardware infrastructure.
+For instance, Hospitals would want patient-related simulations to run on their own infrastructures.

 * **Usability**

   I will define usability in this project as the ease of use of the software to run a simulation.
 HemeWeb will reduce cognitive efforts needed to run said simulations.
 Enabling non computer expert, defined as people who  never compile a C program, to run blood flow simulation with simple documentation.
 I will measure this usability criteria along four metrics of usability that Nielsen [32] use.
 These metrics are success rate, time needed, error rate, and user's satisfaction on running a simulation.